• Build · Graphics Card · Motherboard · CPU Upgrade · New RAM · FUCK ASUS M.2 Heatsink · Putting everything together · Completed Build · Random Notes

 New RAM

-So what was the solution before, not buying new RAM... running the RAM at 1866 MHz yes...
-1866 MHz noooo not "oh it's DDR, so he means 3732 MHz in reality" it was 1866 MHz...
+So, what was the solution before not buying new RAM?
+Running the RAM at 1866 MHz.
+Yes...
+1866 MHz.
+Noooo, not "Oh, it's DDR, so he means 3732 MHz in reality."
+It was genuinely 1866 MHz...

 FUCK ASUS M.2 Heatsink

-While we're at it, FUCK ASUS HOLY SHIT FUCK YOU SO HARD (╬ ಠ益ಠ).
+While we're at it, FUCK ASUS!
+HOLY SHIT, FUCK YOU SO HARD (╬ ಠ益ಠ).

-Seriously (° ͜ʖ͡°)╭∩╮ ASUS for this and NO I'm not too dumb to use the right screwdriver after going crazy over this for half an hour I started googling and found other people with the exact same problem.
+Seriously, (° ͜ʖ͡°)╭∩╮ ASUS for this!
+And NO, I'm not too dumb to use the right screwdriver.
+After going crazy over this for half an hour, I started Googling and found other people with the exact same problem.

 Putting everything together

-When the ATX board is screwed in, you can already see that, there is not much space left around it, the worst connector was the 8 PIN for the CPU, it's really cramped in that corner.
+When the ATX board is screwed in, you can already see that there is not much space left around it.
+The worst connector was the 8-PIN for the CPU; it's really cramped in that corner.

 Completed Build